App version: 0.1.0

 Calculating Your Monthly Income

 Determine your gross (pre-tax) monthly income by adding up income from your employment.
-If you get paid by salary, just divide your annual salary by 12.
-If you earn an hourly wage, then take your hourly rate and then multiply it by the number of hours you work per week and then by 52 (weeks in a year).
+If you get paid by a yearly salary, just divide your annual salary by 12.
+If you earn an hourly wage, then take your hourly rate and multiply it by the number of hours you work per week and then by 52 (weeks in a year).
 Divide that amount by 12.
 You’re doing this calculation because a lender will perform it to see what funds you have available to pay your monthly debts.
-Lenders may differ in what other income sources they consider.
+Lenders may differ in what other income sources they’re willing to consider, too.
 For example, it could include overtime, commissions, and bonuses; investment income; child support payments; and so forth.
 If you have a co-borrower or cosigner, include income from both of you.
+Recommended: Car Loan Cosigner Requirements

 Determining Your Budget

-To use language that a lender might, determine your debt to income ratio: your DTI.
-To calculate, add up your monthly payments, including your mortgage or rent payment; credit card and personal loan payments; student loan payments; and so forth.
-To calculate your current DTI, include any current vehicle loan payments.
-Then, divide this total by your gross monthly income and the resulting percentage is your DTI.
-If you’re going to sell or trade in your current vehicle, then the payment you’ll include in this calculation will be for your new car (more about that amount soon in this post).
+When determining your budget, you’ll first need to determine your debt-to-income ratio (DTI).
+To calculate, add up your monthly payments — including your mortgage or rent payment, credit card and personal loan payments, current vehicle loan payments, student loan payments, and so forth.
+Then, divide this total by your gross monthly income.
+The resulting percentage is your DTI.
 Each lender can have its own DTI guidelines or requirements.
-In general, a DTI below 36% is considered to be good and can help you to receive a lower interest rate; once it goes above 43%, it can be harder to qualify for a loan.
+In general, a DTI below 36% is considered to be good and can help you to receive a lower interest rate.
+Once it goes above 43%, it can be harder to qualify for a loan.

 Determining the Initial Loan Amount

-At a high level, the initial loan amount is the price of the vehicle minus a down payment (in cash or as a trade-in).
-Here are definitions of important auto loan terms related to purchasing a vehicle for more information.
+The initial loan amount is the price of the vehicle minus a down payment (in cash or as a trade-in).
 By putting down a larger down payment, you reduce your loan amount and can also lower your principal and interest payment, which may help you fit the payment into your monthly budget.
 Besides the size of your down payment, your payment will also be based on two other factors: the interest rate and the loan term.
+Recommended: Car Loan Terms Explained

 Calculating Your Interest Rate